The Bankrate promise

 The Upgrade Cash Rewards Visa® provides a reward incentive for the most important factor in building your credit score: your payment history.
 You’ll earn unlimited 1.5 percent cash back on purchases, but only when you make a payment on your card.
 Tying cash back rewards and payment history together is a great way to make sure to keep your score on an upward trend, as long as you keep up with regular payments and other key credit habits like a low credit utilization ratio.

-Your ongoing APR with this card is based on your creditworthiness, so it could either be rock bottom or sky high, ranging from 8.99 percent to 29.99 percent variable APR.
+Your ongoing APR with this card is based on your creditworthiness, so it could either be low or sky high, ranging from 14.99 percent to 29.99 percent APR.
 A higher APR means you’ll accrue more in interest charges if you carry a balance from month to month.
 Having a score in the fair range may put you in the middle of the pack for ongoing APR with this card, so be sure to avoid carrying a balance to skip the added interest altogether.

 Capital One QuicksilverOne Cash Rewards Credit Card: Fair to good (580-740)